chef-boneyard/chef-rfc/rfc0002-winrm-listener.md

 Once a listener is created with this command, a WinRM connection can be established from a remote process that presents a certificate with the appropriate private key.

-The *winrm-certinstall* command followed by the *winrm create* command can be viewed as similar to the configuration of ssh keys which is often accomplished by copying an ssh key to a well-known configuration location for the ssh server process.
+The *winrm certinstall* command followed by the *winrm listener create* command can be viewed as similar to the configuration of ssh keys which is often accomplished by copying an ssh key to a well-known configuration location for the ssh server process.

 ## Optional WinRM configuration commands